siqiang-ng/tp/docs/DeveloperGuide.md

 **TagFind command**

-The TagFind command allows a user to display all tags which contains at least one of the specified keywords.
+The `tagfind` command allows a user to display all tags which contains at least one of the specified keywords.

 1. The command is passed in to `LogicManager`.
 2. `LogicManager` calls the parseCommand method of `ProjactParser`.